I’ve never been one to go for a simple

 , a marketing firm in Philly.
 (IE6 was the bane of my existence there.)
 I began with some really helpful books and lots of feedback from the senior web developer.
 Now, as a freelance developer, I often conduct my web experiments on this site =)

 Sometimes I wish my interests were more narrow and aligned so that my life wouldn’t be so complicated, but I’ve learned that I must maintain some sort of creative outlet lest I go positively bonkers.
-Then again, my complicated life drives me bonkers, too.
+Then again, my complicated life sometimes drives me bonkers, too.
 And really, life is short.
 So what is there to do but fasten my seatbelt and enjoy the ride!